-I also started looking for b-boying equipment (knee and elbow pads) and although I didn’t find any information where to get it in the city😢😞, I fell upon the following PDF article from Bozar and visit.Brussels.
-That article teased my curiosity 👀 and I decided to check Bozar’s website further.
-When you visit their homepage, you will be given the option to select between French (FR), English (EN) or Dutch (NL) languages before being landing on the programme page.
+That article teased my curiosity and 👀 I decided to check Bozar’s website further.
+When you visit their homepage, you will be given the option to select between French (FR), English (EN) or Dutch (NL) languages before landing on the programme page.

-However, if you are not around for that period of time, don’t worry, I have taken few pictures and videos of the exhibition 😉 (I can’t talk about the other programmed events, though).
+However, if you were not around for that period of time, don’t worry, I will take you through the exhibition by sharing with you few pictures and videos. 😉 (I can’t talk about the other programmed events, though).

 When I entered the Centre for Fine Arts, there was a screen showing a b-boy doing few moves and also providing visitors with dance tutorials on basic b-boying steps.
 Take a look at some of the video snippets filmed with Snapchat!

 After that, I walked up the stairs to enter the exhibition area, which was a mix of audio, visuals, and videos explaining the hip-hop movement history.
 There was a big screen displaying a film of all world b-boying dance competitions.

 Then, the exhibition went through the hip-hop evolution in all its forms, i.e music, arts and dance.

 Again, everything was translated into French, Dutch, and English.
 Please note however that for some of the pieces, I couldn’t get the whole translated text in pictures.